Napam/bounty/README.md

   different behavior.
 In the clockify config you can specify `projectName`, `clientName` and `label`.
 The more you specify, the more specific the "query" will become.
-For example if you only specify `{"projectName": "Test"}`, then you will everything that goes under the project named "Test".
+For example if you only specify `{"projectName": "Test"}`, then you will ignore everything that goes under the project named "Test".
 If you specify more, such as `{"projectName": "Test", "label": "Meeting"}`, then everything that is under the project "Test" AND that has the label "Meeting" will be ignored.